dogweather/forkful/content/en/bash/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?
-String interpolation lets you insert values into a string.
-It's handy for creating custom messages, automating commands, and scripting like a boss.

 ## How to:
 Bash strings play nice with variables.
 Drop a variable into a string with some curly braces, and you're golden.